kelemen/JTrim/readme.md

 ===================

 JTrim is a collection of several hopefully useful modules.
-JTrim modules are written in Java as [Maven](http://maven.apache.org) projects.
-They were generally created in NetBeans but since they are simple Maven projects, they can be edited with any editor or IDE.
-Note that JTrim modules use Java 7.
+JTrim modules are written in Java as [Gradle](http://www.gradle.org) projects.
+They were generally created in NetBeans but since they are simple Gradle projects, they can be edited with any editor or IDE.
+For editting in NetBeans you can use my Gradle plugin which you can install from the Update Center of NetBeans (look for "Gradle Support").

+JTrim modules use Java 7.

 For understanding the documentation of JTrim, you should read [concurrency.md](https://github.com/kelemen/JTrim/blob/master/concurrency.md).